aspose-words/Aspose.Words-Documentation/java/getting-started/system-requirements/_index.md

 url: /java/system-requirements/
 ---

 Aspose.Words for Java does not require third party product such as Microsoft Word to be installed.
-Aspose.Words itself is an engine for creating, modifying, converticg, and rendering of documents in various formats, including Microsoft Word document formats.
+Aspose.Words itself is an engine for creating, modifying, converting, and rendering of documents in various formats, including Microsoft Word document formats.

 ## Supported Operating Systems

-Aspose.Words for Java supports any 64-bit or 86-bit operating system that runs the Java runtime, including but not limited to the versions listed in the following table.
+Any Operating System that can run a Java Runtime Environment (JRE) - can run Aspose.Words for Java.
+The following table lists most but not all supported Operating Systems.

 <table>
 	<tr>